The temperature specifications of the sleeping bag - this is what matters

 Why can I feel cold in my sleeping bag despite it being at a comfortable temperature?
 There are many factors that can cause the temperature indicated on a sleeping bag to be insufficient.

-• A sleeping bag only insulates upwards, as it is compressed downwards by body weight.
-The sleeping pad must provide insulation below.
-So, if a sleeping pad only goes down to 5°C, then a sleeping bag rated for -10°C will also only insulate down to 5°C. With sleeping bags, it's important to use a suitable sleeping pad with the appropriate or higher insulation.
-We recommend our new sleeping pads.
-Wool Mat Camping for the best insulation on the floor!
+- A sleeping bag only insulates from above, as it is compressed downwards by body weight.
+The sleeping mat must provide insulation from below.
+Therefore, if a sleeping mat is only rated down to 5°C, then a sleeping bag rated to -10°C will also only insulate down to 5°C. With sleeping bags, it is important to use a suitable sleeping mat with the appropriate or higher insulation rating.
+We recommend our new Sleeping pads for the best insulation on the floor!